image by emily

 Pragmatics is the study of language in a social setting.
 Think communication.
-Just as children struggle with emotions, many children struggle with expressing themselves and understanding what is said to them.
+Just as children struggle with emotions, many children also battle expressing themselves correctly and understanding what is said to them.
 While some children learn by example, others must be taught how to handle various situations that arise.

 Pragmatics involve three major communication skills: